Glen Mazza's Weblog

 1. Install MySQL on your linode.

 2. As explained in the TightBlog wiki, create the database that will hold the TightBlog data.
-Be sure to save someplace the MySQL administrator (root) username and password as well as the MySQL user account who will have ownership of the TightBlog database.

 3. (Optional) To connect to the MySQL database on your linode using SquirrelSQL or another SQL client running on your local computer, these instructions will help.